richonguzman/LoRa_APRS_iGate/README.md

     IgateComment and DigirepeaterComment will be sent to APRS-IS or via RF, depending on your stationmode

-c) WiFi section: adjust SSID and Password to you WiFi, add the GPS to "Latitude" and "Longitude" (info from GoogleMaps) of your new LoRa iGate.
+c) WiFi section:
+    adjust SSID and Password to you WiFi, add the GPS to "Latitude" and "Longitude" (info from GoogleMaps) of your new LoRa iGate.
 (If stationMode 3 or 4 selected, add also GPS info to Digirepeater Section).

+d) APRS_IS section:
-d) APRS_IS section, change "passcode" from "VWXYZ" to yours (remember that is 5 digits integer) and choose a server close to your location (see https://www.aprs2.net/)
+    change "passcode" from "VWXYZ" to yours (remember that is 5 digits integer) and choose a server close to your location (see https://www.aprs2.net/)

-e) LORA section,
+e) LORA section:

     adjust TX frequency and RX frequency matching your stationmode and country.
 Remember,